napestershine/minutos/Readme.md

     3. Done - Add the links/info below signup and login form
     4. Done - Show username in my account button
     5. Done - Hide the plans link in the menu
-2. Create a new django app for teams
+2. Done - Create a new django app for teams
 3. Create a view and template for adding teams
 4. Show your teams on account page
 5. Make it possible to view a team